 His thesis “The learning experiences of members of an Africentric Support Group at a small urban-based Nova Scotian university”, provided solutions for an equitable and inclusive learning experience for Black students at post-secondary institutions in Nova Scotia.

-Vice Chair, DBDLI Board Member
+Vice-Chair, DBDLI Board Member

-2019 – Present
+2025 – Present

 Gilbert Daye